 Also, make sure your firewall does not block VPN connections.
 Add VPN software to the list of exceptions in your firewall settings.

-If none of these methods help, contact your provider’s customer service and inform them of your concerns.
+If none of these methods help, contact your provider’s customer support and inform them of your concerns.
 NordVPN support is available 24/7, so you can reach us anywhere, anytime.

 Even though premium VPN services do not slow down your internet significantly, you may sometimes experience speed drops, especially with poorly configured VPNs.
 Below are some tips on how to fix it.

 First, we recommend you run a speed test to whether the problem lies with your VPN provider or your ISP.
 Check the differences between the speeds with and without VPN software.
 With a VPN speed test, you can figure out whether a VPN is slowing down your internet connection.

 You can also adjust your ports.
-VPN clients use specific ports to route their traffic.
+VPN clients use recommended and specific VPN protocol ports to route their traffic.
 Ports separate traffic from various sources to keep them organized.
 However, not all ports can communicate equally well with your VPN.
 Also, your ISP may slow down some ports, so switching them might be a good idea.
 Check out this link to see what else you can do to boost VPN speed.

-If you are using a free VPN, you will probably experience connectivity and speed disruptions more frequently.
-Unreliable or underfunded VPN providers usually lack sufficient servers and customer service to guarantee the best experience.
+If you are using a free VPN service, you will probably experience connectivity and speed disruptions more frequently.
+Unreliable or underfunded free VPN providers usually lack sufficient VPN servers and customer support to guarantee the best experience.
 Moreover, they frequently collect your data and do not provide you with the privacy you expect.
 Be wary of any VPN provider that offers a free service — it’s often too good to be true.

 If your VPN frequently stops working, your traffic can be exposed and you may not get the privacy you expect from your service.
 The good thing is that there are a few ways to mitigate such VPN service problems.
 Try these before resorting to contacting your VPN provider.

 Sometimes, your service provider’s DNS server might not work properly, so it is worth changing to a different one.
 In NordVPN’s app, you can easily do that in the preferences section.
 Just keep in mind that custom DNS servers expose you to higher DNS leak risks.
 Fortunately, NordVPN offers DNS leak protection to make your experience safer.

-Just note that if you use premium VPN services, the probability of experiencing serious issues with your internet or VPN connection is low.
+Just note that if you use premium VPN services, the probability of experiencing serious issues with your VPN or network connection is low.
 The best VPNs offer both speed and security.
 So download a VPN for a smooth and safe online experience.